cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/KKThesis.md

 ---
 section: Katherine
-displayTitle: Denial's
+displayTitle: "Denial's Inelastic.
+Forgetting You Know And Remembering You Don't: A Formal Disproof Of The KK Thesis"
-uriTitle: Denial's
+uriTitle: disproving-the-kk-thesis
 ---

-Denial's Inelastic.
-Forgetting You Know And Remembering You Don't: A Formal Disproof Of The KK Thesis

 I need the fucking verbosity
 To be thinking through the gravity